Late Summer in New Orleans

 There’s no better time to try out an award-winning restaurant during your visit, or revisit and old favorite, than in August and September.
 For the month of August the COOLinary dining program offers discounted dining deals at participating restaurants located all over the city, and even stretching as far as Harvey and Kenner.

-In its 18th year, Satchmo SummerFest remains one of the August highlights and just the respite you’ll need from the summer trifecta of heat, humidity and afternoon downpours.
-This popular annual festival, traditionally held over the three days of the first weekend of August at the Old U.S. Mint at the beginning of Esplanade Avenue on Decatur Street in the French Quarter, is easy to navigate and get to.
+Satchmo SummerFest remains one of the August highlights and just the respite you’ll need from the summer trifecta of heat, humidity and afternoon downpours.
+This popular annual festival, traditionally held over the three days of the first weekend of August at the New Orleans Jazz Museum at The Mint (located at the beginning of Esplanade Avenue on Decatur Street in the French Quarter), is easy to navigate and get to.
 The lineup is always stellar, with the best of the brass bands and the who-is-who of the Louisiana and New Orleans music scenes, and the mixture of indoor-outdoor activities to keep you cool and dancing.

 And, don’t forget about the food!
 As in the previous years, dozens of the best local restaurants as vendors will be offering everything from crepes to meat pies to snowballs.
-Festival staples like Abita beer, lemonade, and daiquiris stands will return, in addition to the cocktail stands selling margaritas, lemonade spiked with Jack Daniels, and mimosas.
+Festival staples like beer, lemonade, and daiquiris stands will return, in addition to the cocktail stands selling margaritas, spiked lemonade, and mimosas.

-Daily admission fee is $5 at the gate; re-admittance to the U.S. Mint grounds is permitted with a wristband.
-Bring a chair and a sun umbrella, and wear plenty of sunscreen.
-We’ll see you at the Mint!
+Daily admission fee is $6 at the gate.
+Wear plenty of sunscreen.
+We’ll see you at The Mint!

 Started in 1994 in an attempt to attract visitors to that revived area (now known as Arts District New Orleans), White Linen Night has been growing steadily, attracting more visitors and vendors every year.
 This popular, block-party style art event is held on the first Saturday in August in the Warehouse District, essentially serving as an open house for the galleries clustered on the 300-700 blocks of Julia Street.
 That whole area will be blocked off, hosting several stages for live music and dozens of food and drink stands.
 About 20 galleries on and around Julia St. will be open to the public.